 Burning, electrical odors can appear in several places of your mini-split system.
 They’re most often a sign of an electrical problem such as damaged wiring or a failing motor.
 In other cases, it’s overheating that creates a burning smell.
 A delicate component may have started to melt.

-You’ll want to address this quickly, as damage to these components may stop the mini-split from working entirely.
+You’ll want to address this as soon as possible, as damage to these components may stop the mini-split from working entirely.
 Air Alliance Team staff will do their best to complete repairs soon.

-When your mini-split starts to smell, call the HVAC pros at Air Alliance Team.
+When your mini-split starts to smell, contact the HVAC pros at Air Alliance Team.
 Many of these odors are best resolved with professional cleaning.
-And if something has become damaged, swift repairs are more affordable and less stressful.
-You can count on us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.
+And if something has broken, swift repairs are more affordable and less stressful.
+You can trust us to ensure your mini-split system continues to produce efficient, clean-smelling comfort.